Dannihu01/dannihu01.github.io/index.md

 I am a first year PhD student in Computer Science at the University of Michigan, where I have the pleasure of working with [**Dr. Elizabeth Bondi-Kelly**](https://sites.google.com/view/elizabethbondi) in the [**Realize Lab**](https://sites.google.com/view/realize-lab).

-I am currently researching the design and development of human-AI systems that enhance human abilities while maintaining the essential human element.
 My work focuses on integrating interdisciplinary techniques to advance participatory AI frameworks and designing more effective multi-agent systems.
 Much of my research is applied to women's reproductive health and other medical contexts, with the ultimate goal of developing AI systems that are **ethical, effective, human-centered, and for social good**.

 Before my PhD, I worked as an R&D Embedded Software Engineer at [**Stryker**](https://www.stryker.com/us/en/index.html) in the medical division where I developed PCBs for hospital bed ecosystems and medical monitoring technologies.